Headteacher and Designated Safeguarding Lead

 Mrs Helen Cullen

 Mrs Cullen joined Sexey’s in September 2018 after being Vice Principal at Preston School in Yeovil for 10 years.
-During this time she was the whole school lead for Pastoral matters including safeguarding, students’ wellbeing and support, student achievement and vulnerable students.
-Having been a SENDCo for 8 years Mrs Cullen is passionate about inclusion and ensuring education is accessible for all students and that no student is disadvantaged by opportunity or resource.
+During this time she was the whole school lead for pastoral matters including safeguarding, students’ wellbeing and support, student achievement and vulnerable students.
+Having been a SENDCo for eight years, Mrs Cullen is passionate about inclusion and ensuring education is accessible for all students and that no student is disadvantaged by opportunity or resource.
 She is Designated Safeguarding Lead at Sexey’s.

 Assistant Headteacher - Curriculum, Data and Standards